Ways to Serve

 The Master of Ceremonies assists the priest and directs the altar servers during Mass.
 The MC helps to prepare the altar for the Consecration and cares for the sacred books during Mass.
 Masters of Ceremonies are scheduled on a rotating basis.

 Sacristans prepare the chapel for the celebration of the liturgy.
 They put sacred objects and books in their proper places to allow the Mass to proceed smoothly.
 They also work with the liturgical ministers, giving guidance and instruction as needed.
 By helping other participants in the liturgy, sacristans help create an atmosphere that is more conducive to prayer and holiness of the people gathered at Mass.
-Sacristans are asked to serve either each week or bi-weekly at one of the weekend liturgies.
+Sacristans are asked to serve weekly or bi-weekly at one of the weekend liturgies.

 Interested in Mass Ministry?